Kvinde der oplever hårtab

 Heat protection when styling your hair

-One of the most important things when experiencing hair loss is to take good care of the remaining hair.
-Here, one of the biggest contributors to further hair loss can be heat styling your hair.
 It is therefore essential to find a good heat protection spray that can look after your hair when it is exposed to heat or UV from the sun.
 With this in mind, we have developed our Style and Shine Heat Protection Spray.
-It provides heat protection up to 220 degrees, is UV protective and is silicone-free.
+Formulated to provide a protective barrier, it shields hair from heat up to 220 degrees, significantly reducing the damage caused by high temperatures.
+Additionally, it is UV protective, which helps prevent sun damage—a factor often overlooked but just as important for maintaining hair health.
+Our spray is also silicone-free, allowing for natural, lightweight protection without build-up.

 Get a 10% discount code sent to you